Facilities

 Facility equipment can be used in the treatment, processing and sometimes storage of disposal fluids.
 Equipment is used for testing and measuring gas, adjusting the temperature and pressure of produced fluids, reducing water content and removing particulates.
 These steps help prevent corrosion and erosion and potential damage to other equipment further in the process.

-Facilities are defined in the Oil and Gas Activities Act as: a system of vessels, piping, valves, tanks and other equipment that are used to gather, process, measure, store or dispose of petroleum, natural gas or water.
+Facilities are defined in the Energy Resource Activities Act as: a system of vessels, piping, valves, tanks and other equipment that are used to gather, process, measure, store or dispose of petroleum, natural gas or water.

 Types of facilities and their definitions: